-Complex crystalline alloys are extremely important as materials with specific mechanical and electrical properties and melting/ solidification behaviour.
-Yet, their solidification and mechanics are difficult to study at the atomic scale.
-Recently, we have assembled analogues of these materials using colloidal particles, i.e. micron-size particles that can be engineered with exquisite control over size, shape, and mutual attractions.
+Complex crystalline alloys are important in many applications as materials with specific mechanical and electrical properties and melting/ solidification behaviour.
+Yet, their solidification and mechanics are difficult to study directly at the atomic scale.
+Recently, we realized analogues of these materials using colloidal particles, i.e. micron-size particles that can be engineered with exquisite control over size, shape, and mutual attractions.
 These colloidal building blocks can be made with finely tunable interactions so that they form complex structures just like atoms do, but on a much larger scale, making them directly observable in real-space and time.
 Besides being models for atoms, the particles also serve as new building blocks for novel nano- and micro structured materials used in photonics and optoelectronics.

-The goal of this project is to make crystalline alloys from two types of particles, A and B, and investigate their formation.
+The goal of this project is to design crystalline alloys from two types of particles, A and B, and investigate their formation.
 Just like in atomic alloys, mixing particles A and B of certain size ratio, and relative attraction (interaction energies uAA, uBB, and uAB) gives rise to specific crystal structures.
-We have a large collection of A and B particles available with specific size ratio and relative attraction that we can even vary with temperature.
-This combination allows to explore building new crystal structures, and by investigating the process, obtain unique insight into the crystallization kinetics of these complex crystals, which is inaccessible in atomic alloys.
-Because the particle sizes are of the order of a micrometer, we can image the individual particles in three dimensions using a powerful optical microscopy technique known as confocal microscopy.
-This technique allows following the individual particle trajectories in three-dimensional space.
-The image below shows a crystalline microstructure of a strongly attractive particle A (bright) with a less attractive particle B (faint blue), “quenched” in a complex colloidal microstructure.
+We have a large collection of A and B particles available with specific size ratio and relative attraction that we can vary with external control.
+This allows us to “freeze” the particles from a colloidal liquid into complex crystal structures, and by investigating the process, obtain unique insight into the crystallization kinetics of these complex crystals.
+Because the particle sizes are of the order of a micrometre, we can image them in three dimensions using confocal microscopy.
+We can even follow the trajectories of the individual particle s in three dimensions to elucidate kinetic pathways in the formation of the structures.
+The movie below shows a crystalline microstructure of a strongly attractive particle A (bright) with a less attractive particle B (faint blue), “quenched” in a complex colloidal microstructure.
 Such direct-space observation provides unique insight into basic mechanism of (atomic) assembly.